stanford-mse-125-2025/mse-125-2025-website/assignment1.md

 Prepare a short report detailing your results.
 The report should include the plots you generated and a brief discussion of your findings.

+Be sure to read [these report tips](report_tips.md) before preparing your submission.
+Reports that are difficult to parse may lose credit.

 Please submit the following:
-(1) your report as a single PDF file; and (2) a single, fully functional R script or R markdown file that we can run to reproduce all the numerical results and plots in your report.
+1. your report as a single PDF file
+2. a single, fully functional R script or R markdown file that we can run to reproduce all the numerical results and plots in your report.

 We will put the original data files (`female_names.tsv.gz` and `male_names.tsv.gz`) into the same directory as your script before running it, so your script should load the data from the local directory using relative path names.